yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_06.md

     ```bash
     git remote add origin https://<your-org>@dev.azure.com/<your-org>/TailspinToys/_git/TailspinToys
     git push -u origin --all
     ```

 5. In case the *Password for 'https://\<your-org>@dev.azure.com':* prompt appears, follow the next steps to generate a PAT (Personal Access Token) for your Azure DevOps organization.
 Otherwise, skip to step 13.

-    > **Note**: **DO NOT CLOSE AZURE CLOUD SHELL**.
+    > **Note**: **Do Not Close Azure Cloud Shell**.
 Use a different browser tab for the steps for creating a new PAT token.
 Also, these PAT configuration steps are also useful when using a multi-factored protected user account with Azure DevOps.

 6. In Azure DevOps, choose on the second to last icon on the top menu in the left-hand side of the screen, representing a user and a small gear icon.